(and we chose to accept it!)

 Hard won self esteem helps them maneuver the challenges, fair or not, that lie ahead.

-connectopod You've got a voice kid.
+connectopod: You've got a voice kid.
 Use it!

-connectopod, formerly known as The Greatest MEND Podcast (GMP) was created by Betsy Foldes Meiman*, a pro voice over artist, and Andrea Lopez, then MEND Youth Services Coordinator.
-Offered as an after school program to MEND, the largest and best anti poverty center in CA, the goals were to improve language skills, have fun, and instill confidence.
+connectopod, formerly known as The Greatest MEND Podcast (GMP) was created by Betsy Foldes Meiman*, a pro voice-over artist, and Andrea Lopez, then MEND Youth Services Coordinator.
+Offered as an after-school program to MEND, the largest and best anti-poverty center in CA, the goals were to improve language skills, have fun, and instill confidence.
 It grew into a show now streaming on iTunes and Podbean and evolved to include video.

 Our goal is to teach kids that their voice has value and give them the skills to express that voice.
-Connect them to mentors, that through perseverance, talent and hard work have become professionals in their chosen field.
+Connect them to mentors who, through perseverance, talent and hard work have become professionals in their chosen field.
 Life can be hard, we want to give them the skills and confidence to even the playing field.
 Prove money is an obstacle, not a deterrent.
 Show them rejection happens all the time and so what.
 Can’t keep a good reporter down!